Top 5 Questions to Ask Before Buying Seedlings

 2. What is the experience and background of the person giving you information and advice on your forest investment for your land?

-You only have one chance to get it right when it comes to your tree seedling investment.
+A Florida Loblolly Reforestation Project Years In The MakingYou only have one chance to get your tree seedling investment right.
 The wrong choice can be a 25-year mistake.
-It’s important that the person you work with has the experience and education in forestry to really understand all of the factors you need to consider when planting.
-With that comes the need and the ability to provide the hard, clear data necessary to prove that what they are saying is true.
+The person you work with must have the experience and education in forestry to understand all of the factors you need to consider when planting.
+With that comes the need and the ability to provide the precise data necessary to prove that what they say is true.
 Ask your reforestation advisor about their background and what other landowners have accomplished with their advice.
 Ask for references from other landowners.

-This photo shows Florida Loblolly Pines seedlings planted in Virginia which is not a good idea.
+This photo shows Florida Loblolly Pines seedlings planted in Virginia, which is not a good idea.
 It’s imperative to plant seedlings specific to your provenance.

-3. Should I plant bareroot or containerized seedlings?
+Exposed Pine Tree Seedlings3.
+Should I plant bareroot or containerized seedlings?

 The answer is Yes, and it depends.

 Planting containerized seedlings is not a substitute for good quality site preparation or genetic improvement.
-Landowners should not use containerized seedlings to skimp on site preparation thinking that containerized seedlings will compensate for poor or no site prep.
+Landowners should not use containerized seedlings to skimp on on-site preparation, thinking that containerized seedlings will compensate for poor or no site prep.
 For example, failing to bed on a wet site and planting containerized seedlings will likely not give as good of results as bedding and planting bareroot seedlings in terms of growth and survival because the limiting factor (excessive soil moisture and poor aeration of the roots) has not been addressed.
 Similarly, whether choosing bare root or container seedlings, the type of genetic improvement in the seed is more important in the long run.

 4. What is the appropriately adapted seed source for my planting location

-Not knowing the seed source of your seedlings can be devastating.
+Pine Forestation Map Showing The Southeastern United StatesNot knowing the seed source of your seedlings can be devastating.
 Seedlings produced from seed with Florida parentage won’t survive or reach their full potential on a site in Virginia.
-Experienced seedling providers such as ArborGen can provide the correct geographic seed source and genetic performance data to landowners.
+Experienced seedling providers like ArborGen can provide landowners with the correct geographic seed source and genetic performance data.

-Loblolly Pine: Coastal, Piedmont, Northern, Texas Louisiana Arkansas Oklahoma
+Planting Guide Loblolly Pine TreesLoblolly Pine: Coastal, Piedmont, Northern, Texas Louisiana Arkansas Oklahoma

 Make sure the reforestation company you work with asks you about your goals for you and your family and helps you develop a plan to achieve those.
 They should communicate with you in a clear, transparent way the facts and data that support their claims.